deadpixi/sam/README.rst

 -------------

 Note that Deadpixi sam has extended the binary protocol spoken between sam and samterm.
+That means that,
+in its default configuration,
-The Deadpixi samterm won't work with a non-Deadpixi sam, nor will a Deadpixi sam work with a non-Deadpixi samterm.
+a Deadpixi samterm won't work with a non-Deadpixi sam nor will a Deadpixi sam work with a non-Deadpixi samterm.

+Defining `CLASSIC_SAM_COMPATIBILITY` in `config.h` will allow backwards-compatibility between Deadpixi and class sam, but at the expense of some of the newer features.

+(And note that there may come a time where there is a hard break with the past!)

 New Features
 ============